This document is to provide campus users with a list of questions regarding Time and Labor (TL).

 Navigation: Menu > Time & Labor > Enroll Time Reporters > Process Auto Enrollments

-Once the employee submits the time a timeadmin process for that employee is automatically run and Payable time is created.
+Once the employee submits the time a TimeAdmin process for that employee is automatically run and Payable time is created.
 Goes to the designated approver (based on the approval options) for approval.

 Hourly employees, including student workers, should enter their hours daily.